OpenDroneMap/WebODM/README.md

 Symptoms | Possible Solutions
 --------- | ------------------
-While starting WebODM you get: `from six.moves import _thread as thread ImportError: cannot import name _thread` | Try running: `sudo pip install --ignore-installed six`
+Run out of memory |  Make sure that your Docker environment has enough RAM allocated: [MacOS Instructions](http://stackoverflow.com/a/39720010), [Windows Instructions](https://docs.docker.com/docker-for-windows/#advanced)
 While starting WebODM you get: `'WaitNamedPipe','The system cannot find the file specified.'` | 1.
 Make sure you have enabled VT-x virtualization in the BIOS.<br/>2.
 Try to downgrade your version of Python to 2.7
-While Accessing the WebODM interface you get: `OperationalError at / could not translate host name “db” to address: Name or service not known` or `ProgrammingError at / relation “auth_user” does not exist` | Try restarting your computer, then type: `./webodm.sh restart`
-Task output or console shows one of the following:<ul><li>`MemoryError`</li><li>`Killed`</li></ul> |  Make sure that your Docker environment has enough RAM allocated: [MacOS Instructions](http://stackoverflow.com/a/39720010), [Windows Instructions](https://docs.docker.com/docker-for-windows/#advanced)
-After an update, you get: `django.contrib.auth.models.DoesNotExist: Permission matching query does not exist.` | Try to remove your WebODM folder and start from a fresh git clone
-Task fails with `Process exited with code null`, no task console output - OR - console output shows `Illegal Instruction` - OR - console output shows `Child returned 132` | If the computer running NodeODM is using an old or 32bit CPU, you need to compile [OpenDroneMap](https://github.com/OpenDroneMap/OpenDroneMap) from sources and setup NodeODM natively.
-You cannot use docker.
-Docker images work with CPUs with 64-bit extensions, MMX, SSE, SSE2, SSE3, SSSE3, SSE4.1, SSE4.2 and POPCNT instruction set support or higher.
 On Windows, docker-compose fails with `Failed to execute the script docker-compose` | Make sure you have enabled VT-x virtualization in the BIOS
 Cannot access WebODM using Microsoft Edge on Windows 10 | Try to tweak your internet properties according to [these instructions](http://www.hanselman.com/blog/FixedMicrosoftEdgeCantSeeOrOpenVirtualBoxhostedLocalWebSites.aspx)
 Getting a `No space left on device` error, but hard drive has enough space left | Docker on Windows by default will allocate only 20GB of space to the default docker-machine.
 You need to increase that amount.
 See [this link](http://support.divio.com/local-development/docker/managing-disk-space-in-your-docker-vm) and [this link](https://www.howtogeek.com/124622/how-to-enlarge-a-virtual-machines-disk-in-virtualbox-or-vmware/)